mriale/PyDPainter/docs/menus/src/palette.md

 *If you want to see anytime the hexadecimal value of a color, simply stop the mouse on the color, and the #hex and RGB values will be displayed at the bottom of the yellow tooltip.*

 ## Pasting color values
-PyDPainter 2.2.1 allows the clipboard paste to color palette.
+PyDPainter allows the clipboard to paste to the color palette.
 It works for hex numbers and ignores extra characters.
 It also works with 6 hex digits for 24 bit color (ex: #FFCC06 or FFCC06) or 3 hex digits for 12 bit color (ex: B81).
 See [this page](https://borderleft.com/toolbox/hex/) for visual reference.
 You don't have to be in the color text field for `CTRL-v` and `SHIFT-INSERT` to work.

 ## RGB Pick
 ![RGB](rgb-pick-button.png)